Riyadh: Archeological sites

 The archeological sites at Riyadh which are of historical importance, in which the Municipality of Riyadh is involved, are the five old gates on the old walls of Riyadh.
 These are the eastern gate of Thumaira, the northern gate of Al-Suwailen, the southern gate of Dukhna, the western gate of Al-Madhbah, and the south-western gate of Shumaisi.
 There are also four historic palaces: Al-Masmak Palace, Murabba Palace (palace of King Abdulaziz), Atiqah Palace (belongs to Prince Muhammad bin Abdul Rahman) and Al-Shamsiah Palace (belongs to Saud Al-Kabeer).

 Turaif district

-The Turaif district, is another important archeological site inscribed in UNESCO World Heritage List on 31 July 2010.
+The Turaif district, another important archeological site, was inscribed in the UNESCO World Heritage List on 31 July 2010.
 It was founded in the 15th century bearing an architectural style of Najdi.
 There are some Historic palaces and monuments in Al-Turaif district include: Salwa Palace, Saad bin Saud Palace, The Guest House and At-Turaif Bath House, and Imam Mohammad bin Saud Mosque.